King Charles III and Camilla visit Northern Ireland as thousands of mourners file past Queen's coffin - KESQ

 Charles also shook hands with Gerry Adams in 2015, seen as another milestone in the fragile peace process as Adams had long been associated with the Irish Republican Army (IRA), once considered the armed wing of Sinn Fein which is now the largest party in Northern Ireland.

-The cathedral will remain open to the public until 3 p.m. local time (10:00 am.
-ET) Tuesday, after which the Queen’s coffin will be flown to London before being driven to Buckingham Palace to rest in the Bow Room overnight.
+The queue to the cathedral closed to the public on Tuesday afternoon.
+Later in the day, the Queen’s coffin is expected to be carried out of St. Giles’ and flown to London before being driven to Buckingham Palace to rest in the Bow Room overnight.

+The Scottish government said more than 26,000 people got to pay their last respects to the Queen.

+To get updates on the British Royal Family sent to your inbox, sign up for CNN’s Royal News newsletter.

 The-CNN-Wire